 Read the instructions on any liquid medication thoroughly.
 Does it need to be refrigerated?
-Stored out of sunlight?
+Stored away from sunlight?
 Can it be administered with food?
-Understand the dosage for your dog, and that you have an appropriate applicator.
+Understand the dosage for your dog, and make sure that you have an appropriate applicator.
 Many liquid medications are administered with a syringe or dropper.
 Liquid medications often should be shaken before administering to ensure that they are correctly mixed, as contents of a liquid suspension can settle to the bottom of their container.

 The easiest way to administer liquid medication is to mix the appropriate dosage with some canned food.
 A small amount of food should be used to ensure that your dog takes all the medication, and no food and medication is remaining.
 First, you need to establish that the medication can be administered with food.
 If other pets are present, you will need to separate them to make sure that only the intended recipient of the medication receives the dosage.
 Also, you will need to watch your dog to make sure they consume all the treated food and medication.

-If the dog will not take the medication in food, or if the medication cannot be administered with food, it will need to be administered directly.
+If your dog will not take the medication in food, or if the medication cannot be administered with food, it will need to be administered directly.

 To directly administer liquid medication you will need to: